testus-x/ksh/docs/PR-HowTo.md

 ## Code [review](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-reviews) (collaborators)
-Before a PR is allowed to be merged into a protected branch, at least two collaborators must approve it (when done, the WebUI button becomes green).
+Before a PR is allowed to be merged into a protected branch, at least two collaborators must [review](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/reviewing-proposed-changes-in-a-pull-request) and [approve](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/approving-a-pull-request-with-required-reviews) it (when done, the WebUI button becomes green).
 Furthermore, if Continuous Integration (CI) has been set up, all tests need to pass (green or yellow) unless there are very good/strong reasons, which should allow merging w/o CI passing.

 All fixes should have a test case which demonstrates the defect.
 The test should fail before the change, and pass after the change.
 If it is too hard or too complex to create a test, at least the corresponding issue should have a clear description, how to re-produce the problem.
 The code should be documented inline as well unless it doesn't make sense or is more or less bloat.